 The Qualified Business Income (QBI) deduction, which was scheduled to expire in 2025 was made permanent.
 That’s good news for dental practice owners!

-The QBI deduction can reduce your personal tax bill by up to 20% of qualifying practice income, but its real value comes from using it as a planning tool to impact practice decisions, like owner compensation, equipment timing, retirement plan design and even the after-tax value, when you sell your practice.
+The Qualified Business Income Deduction for Dentists deduction can reduce your personal tax bill by up to 20% of qualifying practice income, but its real value comes from using it as a planning tool to impact practice decisions, like owner compensation, equipment timing, retirement plan design and even the after-tax value, when you sell your practice.

 What Is The Qualified Business Income (QBI) Deduction?

-The QBI deduction lets owners of sole proprietorships, partnerships, and S corporations deduct up to 20% of qualifying business income on their personal return.
-That means if your practice earns, say, $180,000 in net income, you could deduct $36,000 of that before calculating your personal tax bill.
+The Qualified Business Income Deduction for Dentists allows owners of sole proprietorships, partnerships, and S corporations to deduct up to 20% of qualifying business income on their personal tax return.
+For example, if your practice earns $180,000 in net income, you could deduct $36,000 before calculating your personal tax liability.

 For a small or midsize dental practice, that often translates into real cash flow.
 Less tax paid today and more money to invest in staff, equipment, or retirement.